One million vaccinated as US eyes return to normal next summer

 Centers for Disease Control and Prevention (CDC) Director Robert Redfield said jurisdictions had logged the first million shots with his agency since the biggest immunisation drive in US history kicked off on Dec 14.

-About three million doses of the Pfizer-BioNTech vaccine were rolled out last week, and the official goal for this week was two million more Pfizer doses, and six million from Moderna.
+About 3 million doses of the Pfizer-BioNTech vaccine were rolled out last week, and the official goal for this week was 2 million more Pfizer doses, and 6 million from Moderna.

+The US government and its partners will distribute 4.67 million doses of Pfizer and Moderna's COVID-19 vaccine next week, bringing the total number of doses slated for shipment this year to around 20 million, US Army General Gustave Perna said.

+Perna said some deliveries of the first 20 million doses will drag on until the first week of January.

 "The commitment that we can make is to make vaccine doses available," Slaoui said told a press call.
 "How fast the ramp ups of immunisations, the shots in arms, is happening is slower than we thought it would be."